Please note: We do not allow children under the age of 5

 Blea tarn is definitely one of the Lake District’s hidden gems.
 You can enjoy stunning views of the tarn itself with the famous Langdale Pikes as its backdrop, it really is positioned in the heart of the wild Lake District.

 Hawkshead is a charming medieval village of narrow alleys and characterful squares in the valley between Windermere and Coniston.
 Hawkshead is home to a Grammar School, established in 1585, where the famous Lake District poet, William Wordsworth went to school.
 There has been a church on the hill overlooking the village since the 14th Century but the current church was built in the 16th Century.

 Tarn Hows is a picturesque beauty sport just to the north of Coniston, originally three smaller tarns, Low, Middle and High, but the building of a dam raised the water level to create a larger body of water.
 Tarn How’s is accessible to everyone, regardless of age and physical ability due to it’s manageable footpath.
 The footpath around the tarn is just short of two miles long and offers the most stunning views!

 Learn More View More Tours

 Lake Windermere is the largest lake in England surrounded by spectacular mountains and small villages.
 It is fed by the rivers Brathay, Rothay, Cunsey and Troutbeck.
 The lake has 18 islands and the main fish in the lake are trout, char, perch and the top predator is the pike; growing to 1.5m in length.
-If you would like to enjoy a cruise on England’s largest lake, head over to Windermere Lake Cruises website!
+If you would like to enjoy a cruise on England’s largest lake, head over to the Windermere Lake Cruises website!

-This private tour is a guided scenic mini-coach tour, but there are times when you will have the option to walk up to a few hundred metres to take in a view or point of interest.
+This tour is a guided scenic mini-coach tour, but there are times when you will have the option to walk up to a few hundred metres to take in a view or point of interest.

 There is space on-board for hand luggage, for anything larger there is luggage storage at the Windermere Tourist Information Centre.